LucentW/bettergram-kang/docs/building-xcode.md

 4. Open `Telegram/Telegram.xcodeproj` in XCode
 5. Open `General` tab at the project settings and enable `Automatically manage signing` option
 6. Open `Capabilities->App Sandbox` and check the `Incomning Connections (Server)`
-7. A new file `Bettergram - Crypto Chat App.entitlements` should be appeared at the project files (left panel)
+7. A new file `Bettergram.entitlements` should be appeared at the project files (left panel)
-8. Open the new file `Bettergram - Crypto Chat App.entitlements` as a source code and paste there content of the `Telegram/Telegram Desktop.entitlements` file
+8. Open the new file `Bettergram.entitlements` as a source code and paste there content of the `Telegram/Telegram Desktop.entitlements` file
 9. `Product`->`Archive`
 10. And wait...